 A Production Overview.
 Gasoline begins its journey to consumers as crude oil at petroleum refineries and then moves through stages of refining, transport, storage, and blending until final delivery to retail fueling stations.
 The inputs into the system could be imported or domestic crude; or, when refinery operations are down, imported finished gasoline.
-The refined or imported product then travels along various transit-pipeline, barge, ship, rail or truck-before reaching fuel terminals and eventually the end consumer, as depicted in Figure 1.
-More detail into the various steps of this production process will be outlined below.
+The refined or imported product then travels along various transit - pipeline, barge, ship, rail or truck - before reaching fuel terminals and eventually the end consumer, as depicted in Figure 1 below.